CarlosMecha/notifications/README.md

 To add custom encoders/decoders, update `mq.encoders` and `mq.decoders` with the supported format types.

+*NOTE:* Just `application/json` is fully tested.
+There might be some bugs using different content types.

 ## Configuration
 The default configuration file is `config.json` if it's not specified as an argument.